nittendev/LoopiaDynamicDNSClient/README.md

 Dynamic DNS Client for Loopia.
 Based on Quartz.
 Using .NET Core 5.0.

-Use sample.config.json in the project folder to create yourself a config.json file Update your api username, password and domain in config.json.
+Use sample.config.json in the project folder to create yourself a config.json file.

+Update your api username, password and domain in config.json.

 Selects your first domain and updates its @ A record according to your current external IP.

 This should be correct, arccording to loopias "Prepare your domain for dyndns"

 https://support.loopia.se/wiki/forbereda-doman-for-vart-dyndns-stod/